 Here are some quick tips that will help you once you've answered the above questions:

-Think about the piece you’re writing like an upside down pyramid.
+Think about the piece of content you’re writing like an upside down pyramid.
 The most relevant information should be included in the beginning.

 (Image: Search Engine Land)